Saint-Nectaire: Manufacture

 Farmstead Saint-Nectaire cheese is always made of whole and unpasteurised milk, two times a day, right after each milking.
 Industrialized Saint-Nectaire cheese can be made of mixed milks, or thermised or pasteurised milks.
 13 to 14 litres of milk are necessary to the elaboration of a single cheese.

 After each milking, and once the milk is pasteurised, rennet is added to the milk and renneted for a period of 30 to 40 minutes, whether it is an industrial or farmstead cheese.
 The curd obtained is then uncurdled with a lyre, an instrument made of metal.
 The milk is uncurdled in order to obtain bits of renneted cheese about the size of wheat grains.

 The next stage of the production is the picking up of the grains, which fall and are gathered to the tank bottom.
 Then, the operator removes the whey that makes up for 80% of the initial volume of milk.
 The milk serum or milk permeate is later given to the cows, spread in the fields.
 It can also be collected by some dairy industries that extract cream from it, turn it into powder to feed the calves, or use it in the elaboration of other food products, such as chocolate and pre-packaged-meals.
 Once drained, the bits of renneted milk are pressed for the first time into their mould using a machine.
 The compressed cheese is called tome.
 The tome is then wrapped into linen, a little casein stamp (oval or square) is put on top of it, and the cheese is salted (with some brine).
 Next it is put into a press for 12 to 24 hours.
-The next step is called ressuyage (lit. "re-wiping"), when the cheese is unwrapped, and stored in a cold room, at 10 C, with between 40% to 60% relative humidity.
+The next step is called ressuyage (lit. 're-wiping'), when the cheese is unwrapped, and stored in a cold room, at 10 C, with between 40% and 60% relative humidity.
 Farmers and dairy producers can allow the “tome” to mature, or sell to cheese aging specialists.

 The affinage (maturing process) starts for a duration of a minimum of 28 days, according to the specification (reduced to 21 days for the "petit-Saint-Nectaire").
 In general, it takes five to six weeks to a farmstead cheese, but it can last up to two or three months, for a cheese to mature.
 In the meantime, the cheeses are washed several times with salted water, and are regularly turned over, to obtain the orange-grey rind, that is specific of the Saint-Nectaire cheese.

 The cheese are aged on rye straw.
 The majority of Saint-Nectaires are transported to a professional affineur for the final six weeks of the affinage.
 The affinage is cut short if it is decided that the flavour and scent are not developing sufficiently.